Faster Pussycat: Recent times (2008–present)

 Faster Pussycat toured the U.S. in the summer of 2008 with Tracii Guns' version of LA Guns.

 In the late spring of 2010, Ace Von Johnson replaced Michael Thomas, who was devoting his full-time work to Adler's Appetite.

 In late 2013, Faster Pussycat's current lineup went on tour, performing mainly in clubs, bars and university venues.
 While the band's past problems had shrunk their audiences, the 2013 shows received positive reviews.

 During an August 15, 2015, performance at the Cathouse, Brent Muscat, Eric Stacy, and Greg Steele from the classic lineup joined Downe and his then-current incarnation of the band on stage to perform "Bathroom Wall" and "Babylon."

-In September 2020, Faster Pussycat posted a picture of themselves in the studio on Facebook, working on what appears to be new material.
+In September 2020, Faster Pussycat posted a picture of themselves in the studio on Facebook, working on what appeared to be new material.
+In 2022, the band released the single "Like a Ghost" with a B-side cover of Johnny Thunders' "Pirate Love".

 Former drummer Brett Bradshaw died unexpectedly on March 26, 2021, at age 50.